Annual Fire Extinguisher Inspections

 During a fire extinguisher inspection, its contents need to be under pressure in order to be expelled properly in the case of a fire.
 Extinguishers with low pressure are inadequate for putting out fires.

 Sufficient fire retardant/chemical is present inside

-Fire extinguishers are required to have a certain amount of fire-extinguishing material inside them at any given time.
+In a fire extinguisher inspection, Fire extinguishers are required to have a certain amount of fire-extinguishing material inside them at any given time.
 Those that don’t are not considered adequate for proper fire protection.

 Verify that operating instructions on the nameplate are legible and face outward

 The visual instructions on the side of any fire extinguisher should always be facing toward the room, visible from the outside of the extinguisher’s box.
 The instruction label must also be clear and legible, without damage or fading.

 Check for broken or missing safety seals and tamper indicators